Brussels, Belgium

 What do expats in Brussels appreciate most about the local culture?

 "Expats in Brussels appreciate the city's vibrant cultural scene, with its many museums, galleries, and theatres.
 They also enjoy the city's diverse range of restaurants, offering cuisine from all over the world.
 The city's rich history and architecture is also a draw, with its cobbled streets, grand squares, and historic buildings.
 Expats also appreciate the city's friendly and welcoming atmosphere, with its diverse population and tolerant attitude.
-Finally, expats enjoy the city's excellent public transport system, making it easy to get around and explore the city," wrote a member in Brussels.
+Finally, expats enjoy the city's excellent public transport system, making it easy to get around and explore the city," said one expat who made the move to Brussels.

 What do expats find most challenging?